-Effective July 1, 2014, changes were made to the investment options offered under the Plan.
-Many of the investment options were replaced with a menu of funds that include custom Target Retirement Fund options, three new actively-managed custom funds, two new passively-managed funds, and two previously existing options: the Northern Trust U.S. Government Short-Term Investment Fund and the Exelon Corporation Stock Fund.
-Below is a brief description of each of the investment options available as of December 31, 2014.
+The investment options include a menu of funds that include custom Target Retirement Fund options, three actively-managed custom funds, two passively-managed funds, the Northern Trust U.S. Government Short-Term Investment Fund and the Exelon Corporation Stock Fund.
+Below is a brief description of each of the investment options available as of December 31, 2015 and 2014.
 These descriptions are not, and are not intended to be, complete descriptions of each investment option's risk, objective and strategy.

 - Target Date Funds Diversified funds managed by multiple investment managers that seek to provide investment return, shifting from an emphasis on capital appreciation to an emphasis on income and inflation protection as the fund approaches and passes its target retirement age.
 Target allocations of the funds are designed using certain assumptions, including that most Exelon plan participants receive a 401(k) company matching contribution under the Plan, earn pension benefits over their careers under a cash balance or other pension plan, and typically begin receiving retirement benefits around age 61.
 The funds reduce exposure to equity and real estate, and increase exposure to fixed income and certain other investments, as the target retirement date approaches, and for ten years thereafter. - Actively-managed custom funds These funds use a multi-manager approach whereby the fund's assets are allocated to several investment managers that act independently of each other and follow their own distinct investment style in investing in securities.
-The portfolios are principally managed using an active approach with the objective of collectively exceeding the record of the fund benchmark. - Passively-managed funds These funds seek investment results that correspond generally to the price and yield performance, before fees and expenses, of a particular index. - Northern Trust U.S. Government Short-Term Investment Fund This fund is an investment vehicle for cash reserves that offers a rate of return based on a portfolio of obligations of the U.S. Government, its agencies or instrumentalities, and related money market instruments.
+The portfolios are principally managed using an active approach with the objective of collectively exceeding the record of the fund benchmark.

+- Passively-managed funds These funds seek investment results that correspond generally to the price and yield performance, before fees and expenses, of a particular index. - Northern Trust U.S. Government Short-Term Investment Fund This fund is an investment vehicle for cash reserves that offers a rate of return based on a portfolio of obligations of the U.S. Government, its agencies or instrumentalities, and related money market instruments.
 Principal preservation and liquidity management are the fund's prime objectives. - Exelon Corporation Stock Fund This fund primarily invests in Exelon Corporation common stock with some short-term liquid investments.
 This fund is not diversified and is considered riskier than a "diversified" portfolio.